itutsjain/Movie-Ticket-Booking-System/README.md

 ### Login function
 It allows the user to login into the portal through their username and password.
-Once the correct combination of username and password is entered the user jumps to the main menu from where he/she can their Old Bookings, Book Tickets, Check Showtime etc, else a popup message of unsuccessful login will appear.
+Once the correct combination of username and password is entered the user jumps to the main menu from where he/she can their Old Bookings, Book Tickets, Check Showtime etc, else a pop up message of unsuccessful login will appear.
 ### INSERT DETAILS
 It has no relation to the user; instead this functionality can be used only by the admin to add movie details such as Movie Name, Showtime and Price per ticket to the portal.